Home

 Method 2: Use a compact ratio formula that returns the same percent change.

 You can also write percent change as New / Old - 1.
-It leads to the same result, just in a shorter form.
+This treats the new value as a ratio of the old value, then removes the original 100 percent baseline.

 =C2/B2-1